Do You Have to Clear Snow Off Your Car?

 In the biting cold of winter, it is sometimes tempting to only scrape off the parts of your car that are necessary to drive.
 While this habit is understandable, it can have a deadly impact on other drivers on the road as sheets of ice sliding off of your car in traffic can potentially cause an accident.
-And not only can this conduct put you and others at risk, there are legal consequences to not fully clearing off your car.
+And not only can this conduct put you and others at risk, but there are also legal consequences to not fully clearing off your car.
 For example, New Jersey has enacted a new law making it illegal to drive with any snow or ice on a car.

 While other states, including Pennsylvania, have enacted similar laws, New Jersey is the first state to require cars to be totally free of ice and snow.
 According to New Jersey Division of Highway Traffic Safety Director Pam Fischer, the law is necessary because sheets of frozen muck that become airborne at highway speeds can kill other motorists.
 “It’s really a move from being reactive to proactive,” Fischer said.
 “You don’t have to wait until something bad happens.”